Last updated October 23, 2020

 However, before you dive too deeply into the subject of tax-friendly second passports, you should make sure that you’re familiar with the general idea behind getting a second passport as well as some of the basic benefits of doing so.

-Here are a few good resources to review before you read this article:
+Here are a few good resources to review along with this article:

 - Why You Need a Second Passport Portfolio…and How to Create One